JacobGrisham/JacobGrisham/README.md

 # Hi there 👋
 My name is Jacob Grisham and I'm a Full-Stack Software Engineer in San Francisco.
 This is my personal GitHub account.
 I'm currently a Software Engineer at PowerSchool and my Professional PowerSchool GitHub account is [JacobGrishamPowerSchool](https://github.com/JacobGrishamPowerSchool).

+I primarily use this page to group my repos together, organize them within their group, and provide context for the group as a whole.

 # 🏆 Project Showcase
 High-quality, production-grade full-stack and front-end web applications polished with:
 - Unit, integration, and automation tests